Title and statement of responsibility area

 Scope and content

-This fonds contains the records created by the Computing Resources Department and its predecessors.
+This fonds contains the records created by the Computing Resources Department and its predecessors and successors.
 The material was created through the process of planning for, and making available, computer resources to departments throughout the City.

 Although the material retains its original order at the accession level, it has been described as two series:

 - Series 1: Management Studies, Systems and Budget Department